DO YOU NEED TO EXCHANGE CURRENCY IN AMSTERDAM?

 This Is How Your Wise Borderless Account Works:

-When you’re ready to add money, you can transfer the amount from your checking account or credit card to your Transferwise account.
+When you’re ready to add money, you can transfer the amount from your checking account or credit card to your Wise account.
 Login to your wise account.
 Click the currency you want to add (like Euro) via the + button.

 You can then fill out how much you would like to convert.
-It tells you the current rate and the costs (estimate).
+It tells you the current exchange rate and the costs (estimate).
 Then on the next screen, you select a payment method.
 Here you can see the definite costs.
-A direct debit or bank transfer is often cheaper than using your credit card.
-Once the payment is received, your new currency is added and ready to be spent.
-It’s that simple.

 You won’t need that much cash.
-However, I still advise having €100 to €200 in cash just in case.
+However, I still advise having €100 in cash, just in case.
 This is free with the account.

-Transferwise Borderless App
+Wise Borderless App

-Another excellent benefit of your TransferWise debit MasterCard® is that it comes with a convenient app on your phone.
+Another excellent benefit of your Wise debit MasterCard® is that it comes with a convenient app on your phone.
 You can use it to add money to your account with ease.
 You can see your balance(s) and get instant notifications when you use your card.
 It’s so helpful!

 Wise compared to 5 other US bank accounts and PayPal.